 Welcome to Classwork, your feedback tool for all digital submissions in the middle school curriculum.
 Classwork is organized by class section with three tabs for main navigation.
 The Activities tab collects class level submissions, while the Portfolios tab focuses on an individual student.
-The Groups tab allows you to adjust post- Critical Juncture differentiation scaffolds for each student.
+The Levels tab allows you to view and edit differentiation groupings for the activity that follows the mid-unit (Critical Juncture) assessment.

 Learn more about Classwork: